Lester the Unlikely (1994)

 The whole idea of this charade is to show you that Lester is a hopelessly frightened geekfish out of water to start off with, but eventually becomes someone who the cheerleaders don’t giggle mercilessly at everytime he walks past.
 Listen, geeky is one thing, but you never, ever got the feeling that even McLovin was going to run away from Emma Stone and her mates in a scream-ridden terror.
 Nerds might be tragic, but they’re not shellshocked babies.
 So why did anyone think Lester would make for a compelling “hero”?

-There’s a point later on the in the game, supposedly, where Lester’s privates finally drop and he assumes a more upright, manly pose.
+There’s a point later on in the game, supposedly, where Lester’s privates finally drop and he assumes a more upright, manly pose.
 But what’s the point?
 The damage has been done, and done in spades.
-Plus, it’s a little hard to get to that point in that game, when the difficulty is artificially difficult because the control designers were happy in the haze of drunken hours, and there are eagles that genuinely come with no warning, scoop you up in their talons and fly seven acres back towards the beginning of the level.
+Plus, it’s a little hard to get to that half in that game, when the difficulty is artificially difficult because the control designers were happy in the haze of drunken hours, and there are eagles that genuinely come with no warning, scoop you up in their talons and fly seven acres back towards the beginning of the level.